4.152 Student Affairs & Enrollment Management

 - The parking and traffic regulations are in full force 365 days a year, and are enforced 24 hours a day unless otherwise noted in the regulations.
 However, there may be times or situations that warrant flexibility in the enforcement of the regulations.
 The Chief of Police may authorize changes in the parking and traffic regulations to meet the needs of the campus community.
 This includes, but is not limited to, the re-designation of parking spaces and adjusting the times and dates the regulations are in effect.
 A minimum of 48-hours’ notice will be given to the campus community prior to enforcement of re-designation of parking spaces.

-- All students, faculty, staff, and employees of the university who operate a motor vehicle on the campus must register the vehicle on campus and obtain a university registration decal or hang tag before such persons are allowed to park their vehicle on university property.
-Parking lots # 6 North, 8, 13, 16, 18, 19, 21 and parking spaces on Louis J. Rodriguez Drive in front of Sunwatcher Village Apartments shall be reserved for MSU residents only.
+- All students, faculty, staff, and employees of the university who park a motor vehicle on the campus must register the vehicle on campus and obtain a university registration decal or hang tag before such persons are allowed to park their vehicle on university property.
+Parking lots # 6 North, 8, 9, 13, 16, 18, 19, 21, 22, and parking spaces on Louis J. Rodriguez Drive in front of Sunwatcher Village Apartments shall be reserved for MSU residents only.
 Residents shall obtain a university resident decal that MUST be placed on the vehicle.
 All registration decals may be obtained from the University Police Department.
-Parking for Commuter students is available in the Parking Lots 1 South, 2, 4, 6 South, 7 North, 9, 10,15, Council Drive, Comanche Drive, Louis J. Rodriguez Drive in front of West Campus Annex, Nocona Trail, Taft Blvd., and Wigwam Trail.
+Parking for Commuter students is available in the Parking Lots 1 South, 2, 4, 6 South, 7 North, 9, 10, 13, Council Drive, Comanche Trail, Louis J. Rodriguez Drive in front of West Campus Annex, Nocona Trail, Taft Blvd., and Wigwam Trail.

-- A motor vehicle registration fee of fifty dollars ($50) per year will be assessed to students enrolled for college credit hours who wish to operate a motor vehicle on the university campus.
+- A motor vehicle registration fee of seventy dollars ($70) per year will be assessed to students enrolled for college credit hours who wish to park a motor vehicle on the university campus.
 The Administrative Council may assess a reasonable fee of a lesser amount for certain programs, non-credit courses, or off-campus extension type programs.
 Students graduating in December are eligible for a partial refund of the motor vehicle registration fee in accordance with Police Department rules and regulations.